More guides

 -

 These restrictions are primarily regulated in the Residence Act (AufenthG) and the Residence Ordinance (AufenthV).
-These laws are therefore particularly relevant for foreigners.
+These laws are therefore particularly relevant for foreign nationals.

 Who does the Residence Act apply to?

-A foreigner is anyone who is not German within the meaning of Article 116 of the Basic Law .
-There are around 13 million foreigners living in Germany (2024).
-This makes up around 15% of the German population .
-Special rules apply to these foreigners living in Germany, the so-called right of residence.
-However, the Residence Act only applies if the foreigner is subject to the provisions of the Residence Act at all.
-Although the Residence Act generally applies to all people who are not German citizens, there are the following exceptions:
+A foreigner is anyone who is not German within the meaning of Article 116 of the Basic Law (GG) .
+Approximately 13 million foreigners live in Germany (2024).
+This represents approximately 15% of the German population.
+Special rules apply to these foreigners living in Germany, known as the right of residence.
+However, the Residence Act only applies if the foreigner is subject to the provisions of the Residence Act.
+While the Residence Act generally applies to all people who are not German citizens, there are the following exceptions:

 -